salkuadrat/lucifer/README.md

 final app = App();
 ```

-Then we set the server port to `3000` from `.env` file that's located in your root project directory.
+Then we set the server port with value `3000` from the `.env` file in your root project directory.

-Feel free to change it with any port number you want.
+You may change it with any port you want.

 ```dart
 final port = env('PORT') ??
 3000;
 ```

-Once we have the `app`, we tell it to listen to GET request on path `/` with `app.get()`
+Next we tell it to listen to a GET request on root path `/` with `app.get()`

 ```dart
 app.get('/', (Req req, Res res) async {